Careers in Accounting

 With constantly changing tax laws, tax professionals are involved with everything from preparing tax returns to reorganizing a company’s domestic and foreign operations in a manner that takes into consideration such factors as US and foreign taxes, cash investments, dividends and economic growth.
 Tax accountants can work in public accounting, government or in private practice.
 Depending on the setting and one’s level of technical competence, a tax CPA could focus on tax compliance, tax consulting or representing clients before the Internal Revenue Service.

-- Robert Half 2014 Salary Guide: Comprehensive and up-to-date information on salaries within all areas of accounting and finance.
+- Robert Half Salary Guide for Accounting and Finance: Comprehensive and up-to-date information on salaries within all areas of accounting and finance.

 - American Institute of Certified Public Accountants: Provides valuable training, programs, services and publications for a successful accounting career.